Cloud-CV/EvalAI-ngx/.github/CONTRIBUTING.md

     - Commits should be self-contained and contain a descriptive commit message.
     - Please make sure your code is well-formatted and adheres to PEP8 conventions (for Python) and the airbnb style guide (for JavaScript).
 For others (Lua, prototxt etc.) please ensure that the code is well-formatted and the style consistent.
     - Please ensure that your code is well tested.
-    - We highly encourage to use `autopep8` to follow the PEP8 styling.
-Run the following command before creating the pull request:
+    - If you have to check for any linting issues, run the following command before creating the pull request:

-            autopep8 --in-place --exclude env,docs --recursive .
-            git commit -a -m “{{commit_message}}”
-            git push origin {{branch_name}}
+        ```ng lint```
     - Also, For Pretifying the Frontend Code Use ```HTML/JS/CSS Pretifier```.
     - For installing the Sublime Package Control Manager in Sublime-Text Editor use [this](https://packagecontrol.io/installation#st2) link.
 Also, If Sublime Package Control Manager is installed then install ```HTML/JS/CSS Pretifier```.